Categories

 While I drew and painted her I thought of her as one of the Quilters of Gee’s Bend, Alabama, women who were direct descendants of the enslaved people who worked the cotton plantation there.
 I saw a traveling show of their quilts at a local museum years ago.

-I painted this after watching master Korean watercolor artist J Hunsung paint her on YouTube here where you can also see his finished version.
-He doesn’t credit the photographer or model for this reference photo, which I also used for my painting.
+I painted this after watching a video of master Korean watercolor artist J Hunsung paint her.
+He didn’t credit* the photographer or model for this reference photo.

 Quilt Lady sketch 7×7”